Acute Compartment Syndrome

 Typically, all compartments of the affected extremity will be released at the same time; for example, acute compartment syndrome of the anterior compartment of the leg will result in fasciotomies of all four compartments of the leg.
 This procedure allows direct visualization of the muscles, and diagnosis is often confirmed by seeing muscle bulge out of the compartments as the pressure is released.

 During the procedure, sections of muscle that appear necrotic should be excised (“debrided”), as they can be a source of infection.
-Ideally coverage of the skin incisions with Vacuum-Assisted Closure [VAC] dressings.
+The skin incisions can be covered with Vacuum-Assisted Closure [VAC] dressings.
 VAC dressings, as their name implies, can suction fluid from the wound, reduce swelling and help pull the edges of the wound together.
-Alternatively, incisions may be left open, covered with suitable dressings, for a few days.
+Alternatively, incisions may be left open and covered with conventional dressings for a few days.
 The patient should return to the operating room every 2-3 days for irrigation and debridement.
 Skin coverage is typically delayed 7-10 days after the fasciotomy and may require the use of a skin graft (see Figure 6).

 Note that even if the fracture is an open one (that is, the skin is broken), a compartment syndrome may still develop: the wound may simply be insufficient to relieve the pressure.